sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ---

-## Non-Privileged
+## Base cluster

-By default, all Sourcegraph services are deployed in a **non-root and non-privileged** mode, as defined in the [base](intro.md#base) layer.
+To customize your Sourcegraph deployment, you can use a set of pre-defined Kustomize components provided by us.
+These components allow you to modify the default configuration of the **Sourcegraph base cluster**, and tailor it to your specific needs.
+It is important to understand the options and capabilities of these components before applying them to your deployment to ensure that it meets your requirements.
+Additionally, we recommend familiarizing yourself with the basics of Kustomize and its usage in the context of Sourcegraph to make the most out of these components.

-## RBAC
+### RBAC

-Sourcegraph has removed all the Role-Based Access Control (RBAC) resources from base.
+Sourcegraph has removed all the Role-Based Access Control (RBAC) resources from the default base cluster.
 This means service discovery is not available by default, and the endpoints for each service replica must be manually input into the frontend ConfigMap, which is automatically done by one of the component defined in the [kustomization file](intro.md#kustomization-yaml) built for Sourcegraph.

+### Non-Privileged

+By default, all Sourcegraph services are deployed in a **non-root and non-privileged** mode, as defined in the [base](intro.md#base) cluster.

 ### Privileged

-If you want to deploy a Sourcegraph instance configured for High Availability (HA) to an RBAC-enabled cluster, you can add the privileged component along with the monitoring component as well as cadvisor to your components list.
-This will enable Kubernetes service discovery for the frontend, and all Sourcegraph services will run with privileged access and as the root user.
+To deploy a High Availability (HA) configured Sourcegraph instance to an RBAC-enabled cluster, you can include the 'privileged' and 'monitoring' components in your components list.
+This will enable Kubernetes service discovery for the frontend and also provide privileged access and run all Sourcegraph services as the root user by adding 'cadvisor' component in the list.

 ```yaml
 # overlays/$OVERLAY_NAME/kustomization.yaml